jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

     - use of admin privileges
     - Transport Layer Security (TLS) failures
     - cryptographic errors
+    - high-risk functionality (admin actions or use of admin privileges, access to sensitive data, creation/deletion of system-level objects, data import/export etc.)

 - 8.3.2 Risk analysis and mitigation
   - Risk management is at the center of secure software development, in particular regarding the mapping of identified risks and implemented controls